Curious? Come see the farm — no commitment, no pressure.

 Agricultural land prices in Ramanagar range from approximately ₹20–40 lakhs per acre for unmanaged plots as of 2026.
 Managed farmland with professional services is priced higher depending on location and developer.

 Yes.
 Karnataka's Sections 79A and 79B were repealed in 2020.
-Any Indian citizen can purchase agricultural land in Ramanagar.
+A resident Indian buyer can purchase agricultural land in Ramanagar.
 Ensure land records (phani, RTC, encumbrance certificate) are clean before purchase.

 Ramanagar is Karnataka's leading silk sericulture district — mulberry cultivation dominates.
 Other crops include coconut, areca nut, ragi, and groundnut.
 For managed farmland investors, coconut and timber species (teak, silver oak) are popular long-term crops.